 Programs for fresh fruit are more complex, but many copper sprays are already used on these varieties.
 For fresh-market grapefruit, a low rate of copper should be added to the last spray of spring flush for scab.
 Subsequently, the copper spray program used for melanose control should also control canker, but additional applications will be required every 21 days when the fruit reach 0.5- to 0.75-inch size until fruit are fully grown in October.
 Copper may need to be added to applications of fungicides or petroleum oil.
 Use caution when mixing copper with oil, because it increases the phytotoxicity risk.

 Most tangerines are fairly tolerant to canker.
 Copper programs used for Alternaria control should also protect against canker.
-Fallglo is less susceptible, and probably three sprays in April, May, and June would suffice.
+Fallglo is less susceptible and three sprays—one in April, another in May, and the last in June—would probably suffice.
 Newly planted trees in canker-exposed settings are more susceptible because they produce leaf flushes more often, and the flush tissue represents a high proportion of the canopy volume.
 The recommendation for the more susceptible varieties (grapefruit and early oranges) is that the trees be sprayed every 3 to 4 weeks to coincide with vegetative flush cycles from spring though the fall.
 Sprays should be applied with a hoop sprayer that thoroughly covers the foliage on all sides of the canopy.

 The rates of copper products depend on the length of protection expected and the weather.
 As little as 0.5 to 1.0 lb of metallic copper will protect spring flush growth or fruit during the dry spring season.
 However, in the rainy season, more than 1 lb of metallic copper may be required to protect fruit for 3-week periods.